jurrem/jurrem.github.com/README.md

 ------------ | -------------
 Goal | learn while doing
-Project Description | A digital identity solution using blockchain technology For whom? | - new to blockchain - working
+Project Description | A digital identity solution using blockchain technology For whom? |
+- new to blockchain
+- working
+Test

 ### Markdown